 Inflammation has two roles in disease.
 It can be a driver (primary cause) of some diseases, or a complication of others that increases patient distress and prolongs recovery.
 In either case, when inflammation becomes chronic, it can damage or even destroy the afflicted organ or tissue site.
 Moreover it can spread to other organs or tissue sites when pro-inflammatory signals are released at the afflicted site and circulate to other sites in blood vessels or cerebrospinal fluid.

-Aldehyde toxicities are so prevalent in inflammation that traps can treat a broad spectrum of inflammatory diseases even when their detailed mechanisms are disease specific (1) and vary with patient age, genetics and other factors.
-Aldehyde traps are an inflammation platform drug accordingly (4).
-The safety of aldehyde traps also allows patients to benefit from combination therapy, e.g. with another drug that resolves the original cause of inflammation if known and such a drug is available.
+Chronic inflammation is a canonical disease mechanism that many diseases share in common, even when they differ in their detailed disease mechanisms and vary with patient age, genetics and other factors.
+Because of that, traps are an inflammation platform drug (3).
+The safety of aldehyde traps also allows patients to benefit from combination therapy, e.g. with another drug that targets specific disease mechanisms if such a drug is available.

-(1) Schett (2018), Nature Comm 9:3261; (2) Serhan (2018), J Clin Invest 128:2657; (3) Mandell (2020), J Ocul Pharm Ther 36:732; (4) A drug that can treat different diseases because they share an underlying mechanism of disease progression
+(1) Schett (2018), Nature Comm 9:3261; (2) Mandell (2020), J Ocul Pharm Ther 36:732; (3) A drug that can treat different diseases that share an underlying mechanism of disease progression

 The targets limit drug activity to inflamed sites